GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/avatar-view/chat-channel-avatar-view-properties.md

 #### Parameters

-  - urls: The avatar urls
+  - `urls`: The avatar URLs
-  - channelId: The channelId of the channel
+  - `channelId`: The id of the channel
-  - completion: Completion that gets called with an array of `UIImage`s when all the avatars are loaded
+  - `completion`: Completion that gets called with an array of `UIImage`s when all the avatars are loaded

 ### `createMergedAvatar(from:)`